The Benefits of Household Dining: Maximizing Choice and Relationships in this Pleasure of Daily Life

 Driving Directions 1471 Long Pond Road Rochester, NY 14626

-Do you wonder if dining really matters anymore?
-Have we already done as much as we can in changing dining to be more resident directed?
+Do you wonder if dining really matters?
+Have we done enough to make dining more resident directed?
 Why must we continue to move our systems forward in honoring resident choice in dining and in creating relationship-based dining service systems?

 There are many reasons:

-Participants will explore each topic (see agenda) through lively discussion, the experiences of staff and residents pioneering work and personal exercises.
-Using the guidance and challenges of the New Dining Practice Standards to guide our thought from Mazlov’s early work to creating The Kitchen as a Great Good Place in our residents’ lives, participants will leave feeling prepared to meet the challenges ahead in maximizing dining as a pleasure of their residents’ lives.
+Participants will explore each topic (see agenda) through lively discussion, stories of the pioneering work of staff and residents, and personal exercises.
+You will use the guidance and challenges of the New Dining Practice Standards to navigate from Mazlov's early work to creating The Kitchen as a Great Good Place in residents' lives.
+At the conclusion participants will understand how to build on the inherent characteristics of households to maximize dining as a daily pleasure.

 10:15 Token Choice or Meaningful Choice – guidance from New Dining Practice Standards